 The opinions and views of our guest contributors are shared to provide a broad perspective of addictions.
-These are not necessarily the views of Addiction Hope, but an effort to offer discussion of various issues by different concerned individuals.
+These are not necessarily the views of Addiction Hope, but an effort to offer a discussion of various issues by different concerned individuals.

-We at Addiction Hope understand that addictions result from a combination of environmental and genetic factors.
+We at Addiction Hope understand that addictions result from multiple physical, emotional, environmental, and genetic factors.
 If you or a loved one are suffering from an addiction, please know that there is hope for you, and seek immediate professional help.

-Reviewed By: Jacquelyn Ekern, MS, LPC on January 12, 2021
+Reviewed and Updated by Jacquelyn Ekern, MS, LPC on January 12, 2021

 Published on AddictionHope.com